13 Forex CRM Features Brokers Need in 2026

 No two brokerages operate exactly the same way.
 Your CRM should adapt to your workflow, not the other way around.

-Red flag: If every customization requires a change request to the vendor’s development team with a 4–6 week turnaround, you’ll be constantly waiting instead of executing.
+Red flag: If every customization requires a change request to the vendor’s development team with a 4-6 week turnaround, you will be constantly waiting instead of executing.

 For guidance on selecting the right vendor, see our forex CRM provider selection guide.